 Is it difficult to drive in Mauritius?
 No, absolutely not!
 I found the traffic on the island to be straightforward, particularly when compared to experiences in countries like Thailand and Malaysia.
 There are no intricate interchanges to contend with, except perhaps in the capital city, Port Louis.
 Instead, roundabouts are common in various locations.
 Additionally, I observed that Mauritians tend to drive in a calm manner.

-The speed limit in Mauritius is 60 km/h in the city and 80 km/h beyond city limits.
+The speed limit in Mauritius is 60 km/h in the city and 80 km/h beyond city limits and 100 km/h on highways.
 It is important to follow the rules of the road, and not just out of a sense of civic duty, but also because traffic police are vigilantly monitoring the movement of vehicles.

 There are almost no police on the roads, they will rarely stop you.
 But there are a lot of cameras, and the fine arrives very quickly.

 I didn’t rent any navigation system to navigate the island.
-Instead I used cached Google Maps.
+Instead I cached Google Maps and used them offline.
 Google Maps know the roads of the island well; inaccuracies were only a couple of times on the roundabounds.
 Google thought there were fewer ramps on the ring than there actually were.
 It’s just that the Mauritians made dead-end ramps in reserve, and Google Maps didn’t know about it then.

 - Find the best flight to Mauritius – Trip.com.